“That’s just what you gotta do. Decide what’s important and go after it.”

-Caroline: Caroline laughs, a gentle sound;.
 “Not on my list of interests.
-Being an ER doctor can be an absolutely merciless job though.
+Being an ER doctor can be an absolutely merciless job, though.
 Which hospital did you go to?”

 Celia: “Ochsner.”
 She says the word as if that is supposed to explain everything.
 “It was closest,” is her only explanation, and she mentions that they told her she had to come back for a cast, “which is weird because I kind of thought that’s what they were supposed to do then, so it kind of feels like a waste of a night.”

 Caroline: A nod.
 “Next time go to Tulane.
-Might be a bit further, but you’re likely to get better treatment.”
+Might be a bit farther, but you’re likely to get better treatment.”

 Celia: “Mmm, I’ll keep that in mind next time I decide to start trouble.
 Only go for those must be seen immediately wounds.”
-Celia glances down at the splint.
+Celia glances down at the splint and backslab.
 It’s going to be an awkward week.
 “Good to know, though, I kind of wondered if the guy was just blowing me off, since he didn’t even check out the rest of me.”